nigelfiler/Qumu_Elastic_Search/README.md

 - Automate execution: Use your environment’s scheduler (for instance, a cron job on Linux or a scheduled task in a container orchestration platform) to launch the connector automatically at the chosen interval.

 - Monitor and alert: Implement simple checks so that if the process fails due to network issues or authentication problems you receive an alert (for example, an email or a message in your monitoring dashboard).

+## ⚠️ Disclaimer

+This is a Proof of Concept sample showing how you could utilise the Qumu API and other integration methods.

+This code is provided as-is No warranties are made, express or implied, including merchantability or fitness for any particular purpose.

+You are free to use, modify, distribute or integrate it however you like, for any project commercial or otherwise—without restriction or obligation.

+The author bears no liability for any damages or losses arising from its use.